Z3NTL3/ProxyBeast/README.md

 ### Get Started

-We are very happy regards your interest in ProxyBeast.
-This guide is dedicated to help you install Proxybeast.
+We are very happy because of your interest in ProxyBeast.
+This guide is dedicated to help you setup Proxybeast.

-Do not worry, our software is ease of use, so we won't be covering usage tutorials here.
+Do not worry, our software is easy to use, so we won't be covering usage tutorials here.
 You may find tutorials on our [YouTube](https://www.youtube.com/@z3ntl3wip) channel.

 - ### Installation